learning-electronics/CircuitSolver/README.md

 * `G` Voltage Controlled Current Source (Rule: `G<name> <(+) node> <(-) node> <(+) controlling node> <(-) controlling node> <gain>`, Example: `GAMP 1 2 10 11 5`);
 * `H` Current Controlled Voltage Source (Rule: `H<name> <(+) node> <(-) node> <controlling V device name> <gain>`, Example: `HSENSE 1 2 VSENSE 10.0`);
 * `.END` Command (Used to mark the end of the netlist).
-* Although the `<title>` field was also implemented (as the specification requires it to be for a stable grammar) it is simply ignored.
+* Although the `<title>` field was also implemented (as the specification requires it to be for a correct grammar) it is simply ignored.

 For a in-depth look at the *SPICE* standard, use [this manual](https://www.seas.upenn.edu/~jan/spice/PSpice_ReferenceguideOrCAD.pdf) (this manual was also used as the reference for this module).